bendv/s1flood/README.md

 # s1flood

-GEE flood algorithm as described in DeVries et al., Remote Sensing of Environment (2020)
+Google Earth Engine (GEE) flood algorithm as described in DeVries et al., Remote Sensing of Environment (2020).

+An account on the GEE is required to use `s1flood`.
+To sign up for an account, go to https://earthengine.google.com.

+## 1. On the GEE Playground

 Load the repository by including the following line in your script: